 The Proposed Actions would result in more intensive land uses within the Affected Area.
 However, it is not anticipated that the Proposed Actions would generate significant secondary impacts resulting in substantial new development in nearby areas.
-As stated in Chapter 3, "Socioeconomic Conditions," the Proposed Actions would not add a new economic activity or add to a concentration of a particular sector of the local economy enough to significantly alter or accelerate existing economic patterns.
+The Proposed Actions would not add a new economic activity or add to a concentration of a particular sector of the local economy enough to significantly alter or accelerate existing economic patterns.
+The study area has well-established residential and commercial uses and markets such that the Proposed Actions would not add a new economic activity or add to a concentration of a particular sector of the local economy enough to significantly alter or accelerate existing economic patterns.
 The study area has well-established residential and commercial uses and markets such that the Proposed Actions would not add a new economic activity or add to a concentration of a particular sector of the local economy enough to significantly alter or accelerate existing economic patterns and that would induce additional development outside the Affected Area.
 Moreover, the Proposed Actions do not include the introduction of new infrastructure or an expansion of infrastructure capacity that would result in indirect development.
 Therefore, the Proposed Actions would not induce significant new growth in the surrounding area.

-M. IRREVERSIBLE AND IRRETRIEVABLE COMMITMENTS OF RESOURCES
+N. IRREVERSIBLE AND IRRETRIEVABLE COMMITMENTS OF RESOURCES